-Recently Eric Schmidt responded to the US senate and tried to make the officials believe that Google is not a monopoly by explaining that there is already a better new search out there.
+When Eric Schmidt responded to the US senate he tried to make the officials believe that Google is not a monopoly by explaining that there is already a better new search out there.

 It’s the virtual assistant called Siri you can use on the iPhone 4S.
 While trying to convince the regulators that Google is no threat for the free market he revealed some intriguing insights about the future of search and beyond.
 He said that

 ‘history shows that popular technology is often supplanted by entirely new models.
 Even in the few weeks since the hearing, Apple has launched an entirely new approach to search technology with Siri, its voice-activated search and task-completion service built into the iPhone 4S.

 As one respected technology site reported: “[E]veryone keeps insisting that Apple will eventually get into the search engine business.
 Well they have.

 But not in the way that everyone was thinking.
 Siri is their entry point.”
 Another commentator has described Siri more simply as intended to be a “Google killer.”‘

 Schmidt is trying to convince government officials that Apple’s Siri is the next big thing in search technology that actually will prevent a Google monopoly in this arena.